fmalina/revisions-blocl/activism/collapse.md

 Early miners behaved as they did because the government required almost nothing of them, and because they were businessmen.

-When the mine owner can’t or won’t pay, taxpayers don’t want to step in and pay billions of dollars of cleanup costs either.
+When the mine owner can't or won't pay, taxpayers don't want to step in and pay billions of dollars of cleanup costs either.

 Only when the public pressures its politicians into passing laws demanding